About Laser Hair Removal in Atlanta

 Our staff of Nurse Practitioners, Physician Assistants, and Medical Aestheticians are all licensed laser practitioners by the Georgia Composite Medical Board.

-Since 2002, WIFH’s laser medical practitioners have performed more than 1 million laser hair removal treatments.
+Since 2002, WIFH’s laser medical practitioners have performed more than 1.5 million laser hair removal treatments.

 How Does Laser Hair Removal Work?

 So, while commonly known as laser hair removal, the hair isn’t actually being removed, rather, the laser reduces the number of hair follicles and their ability to produce hair by 75% to 90%.
 Patients will never achieve 100% hair reduction, and WIFH will never guarantee 100% hair reduction.
-Patients who hear of such promises from other practitioners should not believe these claims3.
+Patients who hear of such promises from other practitioners should not believe these claims.

 Following a series of treatments, the remaining hair is typically finer in thickness because of the reduction in follicle size.
 Hairs will appear lighter in color and grow back very slowly, decreasing the amount of maintenance for the patient post-treatment.

-Laser hair removal is a fairly low risk treatment treatment, safely treating all skin types and ethnicities, provided the practitioner performing the treatment has the appropriate training and experience to take specific patient characteristics such as skin type, body treatment location, and sun-exposed or tanned skin into consideration when selecting the course of treatment.4.
+Laser hair removal is a fairly low risk treatment, safely treating all skin types and ethnicities, provided the practitioner performing the treatment has the appropriate training and experience to take specific patient characteristics such as skin type, body treatment location, and sun-exposed or tanned skin into consideration when selecting the course of treatment.

 The most common complication from laser hair removal is hyperpigmentation.
 Hyperpigmentation is the temporary darkening of the skin.
 This can occur in light skinned patients who have had extended sun exposure resulting in the tanning of the skin.